A credit card machine, otherwise known as a PDQ machine or credit card terminal, allows businesses to accept card payments electronically.

 Advantages of accepting credit cards

 ✔ Higher revenue — card payments account for over half of all UK transactions, and that number is set to rise year-on-year.
-In fact, by 2025 only one in four of all transactions will be made with cash.
+That’s right — by 2025, only one in four of all transactions will be made with cash.
 Businesses that don’t accept card payments will be left in the dark ages.

 ✔ Credibility — as a business, if you don’t accept debit and credit card payments you look amateur.
 That’s a fact.